MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-contacts.md

 ---
-title: Configure a contact for use on a portal
+title: Configure a contact for use on a Power Pages site
-description: Learn how to add and configure a contact to be used in a portal.
+description: Learn how to add and configure a contact to be used in a Power Pages site.
 author: sandhangitmsft

 ms.topic: conceptual
 ms.custom:
-ms.date: 08/24/2022
+ms.date: 12/28/2022
 ms.author: sandhan
 ms.reviewer: kkendrick
 contributors: